 An undergraduate student attending another accredited institution of higher education (meeting university transfer eligibility requirements) in the United States (other than a Florida public institution) (please see note below) who desires to enroll for one term at UCF may be considered for admission as a transient student.
 Such enrollment terminates at the end of one term and does not presuppose regular admission to the university.
 A transient student must:

-- Submit the Application for Undergraduate Admission by the appropriate application deadline
+- Submit the Application for Undergraduate Admission by the appropriate application completion deadline

 - Submit an official transcript from the last school attended